-During the recruiting process it’s important to focus on the other person.
-Adopt an attitude of service: you’re not trying to lure them into your business for your own reasons, you’re offering them a fabulous and flexible business opportunity.
+During the recruiting process, it’s essential to focus on the other person.
+Adopt an attitude of service: you’re not trying to lure them into your business for your reasons.
+Instead, you’re offering them a fabulous and flexible business opportunity.

-As leader you want to adopt that attitude of service towards your team members.
-Know that by helping your team to thrive, you will thrive.
+You want to adopt that service attitude towards your team members as a leader.
+Know that by helping your team to thrive, you will succeed.

 I’ve got a few articles for you that talk about this a bit more:

-You have a desire to learn and develop in your business
+You have the desire to learn and develop your business

 Being in business means that you’ll experience ups and downs.
 Dealing with this requires some resiliency and a deliberate effort to keep up your motivation.

-You’ll also find that as you grow in your business, you’ll be challenged in new and different ways.
-Learning how to deal with each new challenge is what helps you to grow as a business woman.
+You’ll also find that you’ll be challenged in new and different ways as you grow your business.
+Learning to deal with each new challenge helps you grow as a businesswoman.

-Taking the time to reflect on your business and where your current challenges are, will help you to seek out resources to help you grow.
+Taking the time to reflect on your business and current challenges will help you seek resources to help you grow.